ONE CLI should check syntax

 throws this error: "Error: end of file reached".
 Subsequent ONE commands or XMLRPC connections throw the error: "Error: Connection refused - connect(2)", so the server must be restarted.
 Once restarted, a onevnet list command shows there is a vnet called "private", but every command issued with its id throws an "Error getting Virtual Network with NID = 30" so it can't be deleted.
 I have found a workaround to get rid of this network, by creating another one with the same name and deleting it, but I don't have any idea what is going internally, and this sollution doesn't seem to be a good idea :) (is the network being overriden or is the old one lost in the Limbo?).
 Shouldn't the syntax be checked before processing the commands to prevent further errors?

-#3 Updated by Ruben S. Montero almost 10 years ago
+#3 Updated by Ruben S. Montero over 10 years ago

 - Assignee changed from Tino Vázquez to Carlos Martín